djpeacher/stg-spotify-clone/README.md

 1. Create a dashboard using the provided models and dummy data:
    - Detailed breakdown per Genre (# of Artists, # of Songs, # of Albums, etc.)
    - Detailed song breakdown (# of Songs per Artist, Average length of song, etc.)
-   - Top 10 Artists by Monthly Listeners (WIP)
+   - Top 10 Artists by Monthly Listeners
    - etc...
 1. Ensure the queries are as performant as possible.
 We will be judging on performance!